Skip to Content

 Basic Usage

-# Default command (bin) blazediff-cli image1.png image2.png diff.png # Or explicitly blazediff-cli bin image1.png image2.png diff.png
+# Default command (core-native) blazediff-cli image1.png image2.png diff.png # Or explicitly blazediff-cli core-native image1.png image2.png diff.png

 With Options